Tom Leatherwood: The Educational Savings Account (ESA) controversy

 In 2019, Governor Bill Lee announced that he would be introducing legislation that created Educational Savings Accounts (a.k.a. school vouchers) in Tennessee.
-Under his proposal, $,7300 of public money would provided to parents who unenroll a student from their school district and allow them to use the funds on private school or other education-related expenses.
-Parents enrolling in the program would get debit-type card to pay for tuition or the other approved expenses.
+Under his proposal, $7,300 of public money would be provided to parents who unenroll a student from their school district and allow them to use the funds on private school or other education-related expenses.
+Parents enrolling in the program would get a debit-type card to pay for tuition or other approved expenses.

 The bill was controversial from the start.
 Public school supporters say that using public funds to fund private education undermines the public education system.
 Pro-voucher supporters believe that parents with children in failing public schools should be able to send their children to private schools using taxpayer money.

 Leatherwood, who is a former high school teacher and whose wife is a current elementary school teacher, originally voted against the bill in the House Education Subcommittee.
-During the subcommittee meeting he said, "I am concerned that having these accounts out there could draw some people who aren’t as dedicated or concerned about home schooling as some have been in the past. … It just takes one or two bad cases to tarnish an entity or an institution."
+During the subcommittee meeting he said, "I am concerned that having these accounts out there could draw some people who aren't as dedicated or concerned about home schooling as some have been in the past. … It just takes one or two bad cases to tarnish an entity or an institution."
 Leatherwood was the only Republican on the subcommittee to vote against the bill.

 The bill originally affected three counties in Tennessee; Davidson, Knox, and Shelby.

 When the bill came to the floor for a vote, the vote total was 49–49.
 Speaker Glen Casada took the unprecedented step of leaving the vote open for 40-plus minutes.
 During that time, Speaker Casada and Governor Lee and his staff allegedly attempted to sway no-voters.
 Members were seen being taken one-by-one onto the patio behind the Speaker's desk.
 Eventually, Representative Jason Zachary (R-Knoxville) changed his vote with the promise that Knoxville Schools would be removed from the bill.

 Leatherwood swapped his vote during the full House Education Committee meeting and voted yes on bill.
 He also voted yes for the bill during the controversial floor vote.
 According to The Tennessean, Leatherwood was the recipient of $30,000 in the Governor's amendment budget.
 However, a pro-public education watchdog group reports that Leatherwood received $110K for sidewalks in Bartlett and $30K for creating a cybersecurity classroom at Arlington High School."

 In the end, the Educational Savings Account bill passed by a vote of 50–48.

 The FBI and TBI are reportedly investigating alleged bribes and kickbacks in return for voting yes on the bill.